 What are the grant programs of the Levitt Foundation?

-The Levitt Foundation’s primary funding areas include Levitt venues and the Levitt AMP [Your City] Grant Awards.
-During the past two decades, the Foundation has awarded more than $20 million in creative placemaking grants to support the activation of underused public spaces, such as neglected parks, vacant downtown lots, and former brownfields, into welcoming, inclusive destinations where the power of free, live music brings people together to create more equitable, healthy and thriving communities.
+The Levitt Foundation’s grant programs reflect our mission of building community through music, with our primary funding areas being Levitt venues and the Levitt Music Series Grants, in addition to small grants to support free outdoor festivals that provide access to live music.
+During the past two decades, the Foundation has awarded more than $20 million in creative placemaking grants to support the activation of underused public spaces—such as neglected parks, vacant downtown lots, and former brownfields—into welcoming, inclusive destinations where the power of free, live music brings people together to create more healthy, equitable, and thriving communities.

-What are the main differences between Levitt venues and the Levitt AMP [Your City] Grant Awards?
+What are the main differences between Levitt venues and the Levitt Music Series Grants?

 Why are Levitt concerts free?

 Music transcends boundaries, bringing people together for an experience that builds community and celebrates our shared humanity.
 And yet access to high-quality music performances is simply out of reach for many Americans.
-The Levitt Foundation believes everyone—regardless of one’s socio-economic circumstance—should have access to this powerful human experience, which is why we are committed supporters of free concerts in public spaces.
+The Levitt Foundation believes everyone—regardless of one’s socioeconomic circumstance—should have access to this powerful human experience, which is why we are committed supporters of free concerts in public spaces.
 Throughout his involvement with the original Levitt Pavilion in Westport, Connecticut, which opened in 1974, Mortimer Levitt was passionately adamant that concerts at the pavilion be presented at no charge.
-Nearly five decades later, the Levitt program nationwide provides access to high-caliber performances to 750,000+ families and individuals each year, many of whom could not typically afford arts and cultural experiences.
+More than five decades later, the Levitt program nationwide provides access to high-caliber performances to nearly one million families and individuals each year, many of whom could not typically afford arts and cultural experiences.

 Are Levitt musicians paid to perform?

 Yes!
-All musicians who appear on a Levitt stage are professional performers paid a competitive fee.
-They enjoy state-of-the-art sound and lighting and first-rate production crews, as well as warm hospitality and access to green rooms.
+All musicians who appear on Levitt stages are professional performers paid a competitive fee.
+They enjoy state-of-the-art sound and lighting and first-rate production crews, as well as access to green rooms and warm hospitality.

 Why does the Levitt Foundation focus its programs on public spaces?

-At their best, public spaces are places where everyone feels like they belong, regardless of their background or circumstance.
-The Levitt Foundation believes public spaces are key to equitable, healthy and thriving communities, which is why we support projects that activate underused public spaces to create inclusive and vibrant music-filled community hubs that foster a sense of belonging.
+At their best, public spaces are places where everyone feels like they belong, regardless of their background or circumstance, and where communities can come together.
+The Levitt Foundation believes public spaces are key to healthy, equitable, and thriving communities, which is why we support projects that activate underused public spaces to create inclusive and vibrant music-filled community hubs that foster social connections and a sense of belonging.

 What are the Levitt Foundation’s values?